xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 </pre>
 </div>

-If we now advertise 100,000 new routes, all IPv4/21 overlapping the IPv4/20 we announced earlier, the IPv4/20 will no longer be stored in LEM but will be moved in LPM, for a total of 200,000 entries:
+Now, we advertise 100,000 new IPv4/21 routes.
+All are overlapping the IPv4/20 we announced earlier.
+The IPv4/20 will no longer be stored in LEM but will be moved into LPM, for a total of 200,000 entries:

 ![internet-20-overlap.jpg]({{site.baseurl}}/images/internet-20-overlap.jpg){: .align-center}